EphemeralSpace/docs/src/design/roundflow/roundstart-arrivals-latejoining.md

 - If a player enters cryosleep or goes AFK for >10 minutes (or some other amount of time, idk), their role slot will be opened up and latejoining as their role will give you control over their previous body and mind.
 - If a player dies immediately after the round ends (<10 minutes), their slot is opened for latejoining (mulligan).
 - All latejoiners enter through cryosleep on the station, as "holdovers" from the last shift.
 The arrivals ship doesn't come and go--the station is more of a closed system.

-*Notes: could probably allow using the arrivals ship as a pod for other purposes tbh like for space exploration purposes*